MultiTechSystems/bootloaders/README.md

     * You should see a prompt appear that looks like "bootloader :>"
     * Your bootloader is now in CLI mode and ready to execute commands (see below)

-MDot and Dragonfly support the following commands:
+mDot, MTQ and MTQN support the following commands:
 ```
 help: display this message
 boot: start user application